amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 ## Reference architecture: eShopOnDapr

-In eShopOnDapr, we use the secrets management building block for managing two secrets: the password for connecting to the Redis cache and the API key for using the Twilio Sendgrid API that we use for sending emails using a Dapr output binding (as described in the [Bindings buildingblock chapter](bindings-buildingblock.md)).
+In eShopOnDapr, we use the secrets management building block for managing two secrets:

+- the password for connecting to the Redis cache and
+- the API-key for using the Twilio Sendgrid API.
+We use this to send emails using a Dapr output binding (as described in the [Bindings building block chapter](bindings-buildingblock.md)).

 When running the application using Docker Compose, we use the **local file** secrets management component.
 In the `dapr/components` folder of the eShopOnDapr repository, you find configuration file `eshop-secretstore.yaml`.
 It configures the local file secrets store component: